wessport/Geoalchemist/content/post/five_normal_forms.md

 Interestingly removing even a single row in your original table could change whether your smaller tables successfully reconstruct.

 ---

+## Closing Thoughts ##

 {{< image classes="fancybox center fig-100" src="https://res.cloudinary.com/wessport/image/upload/c_scale,w_350/v1517156729/5NormalForms_color_sb5c2i.png" thumbnail="https://res.cloudinary.com/wessport/image/upload/c_scale,w_350/v1517156729/5NormalForms_color_sb5c2i.png">}}

 If you've made it to this point, you might have noticed that the solution to every problem thus far has been to create a new table.
 That's the nature of Normalization.
 Reduce redundancy but increase the number of tables you have to keep up with.
-This can make your database feel cumbersome.

 Normalizing all of your tables may be the *perfect* solution but [is it the right solution for your operational requirements](http://sqlblog.com/blogs/louis_davidson/archive/2010/04/29/can-you-over-normalize.aspx)?

-If the data your working with is mission critical - lives are on the line - then normalizing all your tables to 5th NF is probably the way you want to go.
-Maybe your requirements are not as dire however and you're comfortable sitting at 3rd NF.
+If the data your working with is mission critical - normalizing all your tables to 5th NF is probably the way you want to go.
+If you're comfortable handling some redundancy, then 3rd NF may be a better choice.

-Normalizing to 3rd NF is what I typically shoot for.
+3rd NF is typically what I shoot for.
 After 3rd NF, the effort invested is a lot greater than the return.
 The power of the Normal Forms is that they are applicable even if your data lives outside a database - say in a Shapefile attribute table or Excel spreadsheet.

 Eliminating redundancy may not always be possible, but controlling it is key to protecting the integrity of your data.